lintje/lintje/doc/rules.md

 emoji is rendered.
 This particular scenario is calculated and rendered properly as two columns in Lintje.

+The heart emoji `❤️`, and similar emoji, will only have a width of one column, this is by design as most other (terminal) apps–in which Lintje will print its output–will also render it with a width of one column.

 [unicode]: #unicode
 [issue tracker]: https://github.com/tombruijn/lintje/issues
 [imperative mood]: https://en.wikipedia.org/wiki/Imperative_mood